 Combination vaccines are also commonly available.
 These vaccines provide multiple protection from other diseases aside from Hepatitis-B. Notable examples include the following:

 - The Hepatitis-b-hepatitis-a vaccine or Twinrix vaccinates both Hepatitis A and Hepatitis B.

 - The Haemophilus B-Hepatitis B vaccine is used to protect against both Hepatitis B and Haemophilus B. Haemophilus B is the common cause of meningitis.

 - Pediarix actually provides protection against 4 common diseases.
 These are Hepatitis-B, Tetanus, whooping cough, and polio.

 Generally speaking, Hepatitis-B vaccines are safe, efficient, and reliable.
 95% of vaccinated individuals develop antibodies against Hepatitis-B and become protected from the virus.
 People in high-risk categories are recommended to be vaccinated for the Hepatitis-B virus.
 People in this category include health workers, public safety workers, dentists, sexually active people with more than one partner, and blood transfusion patients.

 You can get vaccinated in most health establishments.
 These include STD clinics, dialysis clinics, and drug treatment facilities.

 Other Notes On Vaccination

-Side effects after the vaccination is often mild and negligible.
+Side effects of the vaccination are often mild and negligible.
 The rate of serious allergic reactions after vaccination is very low and is rated at around less than a single person to a million vaccinations.
-The most common side effect after vaccination is soreness.
+The most common side effect of vaccination is soreness.

-Vaccination is highly recommended to all infants immediately after birth.
+Vaccination is highly recommended for all infants immediately after birth.
 Adolescents are advised to get immunized immediately if they have not done so at birth.